Traffic lights improvement scheme

 Overview

-South Tyneside is set to benefit from a series of traffic light upgrades on major bus routes across the region.
+South Tyneside has benefited from a series of traffic light upgrades on major bus routes across the region.

-Funded by the region's Transforming Cities Fund programme, £1.8 million will be invested in modernising and connecting traffic lights across the borough.
+Funded by the region's Transforming Cities Fund programme, £1.8 million has been invested in modernising and connecting traffic lights across the borough.

 Aims of the project

-Across South Tyneside, 29 junctions which are controlled by traffic lights will be upgraded or renewed.
+Across South Tyneside, 29 junctions which are controlled by traffic lights have been upgraded or renewed.

 They are located along the following main bus routes: